LMSW vs. LCSW – What’s the difference?

 Differences

-An LMSW must operate under the supervision of a licensed psychologist, psychiatrist or LCSW to provide clinical therapy or mental health services.
-An LCSW can independently provide these services.
+An LMSW must operate under the supervision of a licensed psychologist, psychiatrist, or LCSW to provide clinical therapy or mental health services.
+An LCSW can independently provide these clinical services.
 While an LMSW license is not a requirement for getting an LCSW license, in many U.S. states, a social worker needs a minimum amount of supervised clinical hours to qualify for the LCSW license.
-State LCSW requirements range from 1,500 to nearly 6,000 clinical hours under supervision, so a candidate would first need to become an LMSW to gain that experience.
+State LCSW requirements can range from 1,500 to nearly 6,000 clinical hours under supervision, so a candidate might first need to become an LMSW to gain that experience.

-Individuals with an LMSW license may work on a macro (or big-picture) level to help people, groups and societies push for reform, champion human rights, and support vulnerable populations.
-Rather than working in a clinical setting, LMSWs will commonly work for local, state or national government or nonprofits to assist communities or shape public policy.
+Individuals with an LMSW license may work on a macro (or big-picture) level to help people, groups, and societies push for reform, champion human rights, and support vulnerable populations.
+LMSWs will commonly work for local, state, or national governments or nonprofits to assist communities and shape public policy.

-LMSWs do work in clinical settings.
-In this type of role, LMSWs might hold more administrative and support responsibilities on a daily basis, including:
+LMSWs also work in clinical settings.
+In this type of role, LMSWs might hold administrative and support responsibilities, including:

 An LCSW may take on a leadership role and spend more time providing direct care.
 Responsibilities might include: